Tru2way: Development

 In 2003, the US Federal Communications Commission (FCC) adopted unidirectional (from the cable system to the customer device) CableCARD standards based on a MOU between the National Cable & Telecommunications Association (NCTA) and the Consumer Electronics Association (CEA).
 The FCC assumed that the NCTA and CES would negotiate another agreement to achieve bidirectional compatibilities, such as interactive programming guides, video-on-demand and pay-per-view, since retail CableCARD-ready devices are unable to access such systems.
 After the FCC realized they weren't leading to an agreement, they issued the Two-Way FNPRM in June 2007 seeking comment on competing proposals.
-In the wake of the Two-Way FNPRM, the six largest cable operators and consumer electronics manufacturers negotiated a CableCARD-based agreement (tru2way) in 2008.
-In the FCC's 2010 AllVid notice of inquiry, the FCC stated "We are not convinced that the tru2way solution will assure the development of a commercial retail market as directed by Congress."
+In the wake of the Two-Way FNPRM, the six largest cable operators and consumer electronics manufacturers negotiated a CableCARD-based agreement (Tru2way) in 2008.
+In the FCC's 2010 AllVid notice of inquiry, the FCC stated "We are not convinced that the Tru2way solution will assure the development of a commercial retail market as directed by Congress."

 Deployment

 Panasonic and Comcast announced a Tru2way trial to begin 27 October 2008 in Chicago, Denver, Northern Colorado and Colorado Springs.
 Abt Electronics and Ultimate Electronics offered a choice of 42" and 50" Panasonic Plasma televisions using Tru2way in these Comcast cable systems.
 These televisions went on sale for consumer purchase on 27 October 2008, but had to be installed professionally by the retailers' installation group.

-In May 2008, Advanced Digital Broadcast (ADB) was the first set-top-box manufacturer to receive full tru2way certification for their ADB-4820C Set-Back Box.
+In May 2008, Advanced Digital Broadcast (ADB) was the first set-top-box manufacturer to receive full Tru2way certification for their ADB-4820C Set-Back Box.

 In June 2008, six major cable companies signed a "binding" memorandum of understanding (MOU) to have all of their digital cable systems ready for Tru2way by July 1, 2009.
 At the time none of those systems were ready to implement Tru2way.

 In October 2009, Rogers, one of Canada's largest cable television providers, stated they were not interested in the Tru2way platform because it was not based on open standards.
 Rogers stated they were considering a more Internet-oriented interactive platform.

 In December 2009, Vidéotron, Quebec's largest cable television provider, announced a partnership with Samsung to implement Canada's first Tru2way service.

-As of July 2010, Panasonic was the sole device manufacturer producing Tru2way compatible televisions.
+In July 2010, Panasonic was the sole device manufacturer producing Tru2way compatible televisions.
 They then stated that they would no longer sell Tru2way compatible televisions.